anselmosz/anselmosz/README.md

-# Helo, I'm Matheus S. Anselmo
+# Hello, I'm Matheus S. Anselmo

 I'm a Front-End development student driven by an intense curiosity for technology, coding and design.